Arlington Soccer Club Select Team Tryouts

 How is my player identified during tryouts?

-All players who tryout will be assigned a numbered pinnie at check-in, which is how they will be identified throughout the evaluation process.
+All players who try out will be assigned a numbered pinnie at check-in, which is how they will be identified throughout the evaluation process.
 Players who are called back for night two will receive the same numbered pinnie.
+During tryouts and subsequent evaluation by coaches, players are only referred to by pinnie number (never by name).
+This is intended to ensure consistency and fairness in the evaluation process.

 What if my player cannot attend a tryout date?

 If a player cannot make a tryout night, they must contact their appropriate BAYS Director to see if they are eligible for a waiver before the first tryout night.
-Please note in order to provide a fair and equal tryout we have rules in place to determine what passes for a waiver or not.
+Please note that in order to provide a fair and equal tryout we have rules in place to determine what passes for a waiver or not.
+See below re: “What if my child has a conflict for the tryout date?” for details about waivers.

 What if my player does not make call backs?